Peter Davison: 1984–present

-Davison had been lined up to appear in writer/director Daisy Aitkens' first feature-length film You, Me and Him (previously titled Fish Without Bicycles) in late 2016.
+Davison had been lined up to appear in writer/director Daisy Aitkens' first feature-length film You, Me and Him(2016).
 However, due to a scheduling clash, Davison was forced to pull out of the film.
 The film stars his son-in-law David Tennant, and is co-produced by Davison's daughter, Georgia.
 In 2017, Davison appeared in an episode of the third series of Grantchester, playing a cricket-loving solicitor.

-In 2018, Davison appeared with Christopher Timothy in the three-part series Great British Car Journeys (known internationally as Vintage Roads Great & Small) for More4.
+Davison appeared with Christopher Timothy in the three-part series Great British Car Journeys(2018) (known internationally as Vintage Roads Great & Small) for More4.
 In the first series the pair travelled in a Morgan 4/4 on three trips from London to Land's End, from Loch Ness to The Isle of Skye and from Cardiff to Snowdonia.
-On each trip, which was themed around the 'Golden Age of Motoring', the pair would meet people involved with the vintage car scene and take rides in a number of vintage cars.
-The series was recommissioned by Channel 4 for a second series on More4, with the four-part series starting off with a trip through Yorkshire on 12 October 2019.

-In April 2020, Davison was asked to narrate the tenth season of Channel 5's documentary series, The Yorkshire Vet, which follows a number of veterinarians working in Weatherby, Kirkbymoorside and Huddersfield.
-Christopher Timothy had been the programme's narrator since the start of the series, but he was self-isolating due to the COVID-19 pandemic lockdown.
-Davison's home was equipped with a recording studio, making the role practical for him.
-For the next series, Timothy was back as the narrator, though Davison would appear again in the 2021 Christmas Special, The Yorkshire Vet at Christmas: It's a Wonderful Life appearing on-screen with Kirkbymoorside-based vet Peter Wright (from Gracey Lane Vets), in a number of short dramatic scenes which linked the stories from each of the three vet practices featured.
+The series was recommissioned by Channel 4 for a second series on More4 (2019).
+He narrated the tenth season of Channel 5's documentary series, The Yorkshire Vet, which follows a number of veterinarians working in Weatherby, Kirkbymoorside and Huddersfield.